-In contrast to Proposition 3.6, which asserts that Connectivity is not strongly testable in the VDF bounded-degree graph model, we show that this property is strongly testable in either the weak or the

-main secondary model.
-Specifically, it suffices to augment the tester (of the VDF model) by either providing it with a device that samples uniformly the vertex-set of the tested graph or giving it the size of that set.
+In contrast to Proposition 3.6, which asserts that Connectivity is not strongly testable in the VDF bounded-degree graph model, we show that this property is strongly testable in either the weak or the main secondary model.
+Specifically, it suffices to augment the tester (of the VDF model) by either providing it with a device that samples uniformly the vertex-set of the tested graph or handing it the size of that set.
 Actually, these augmentations are needed only when the size of the vertex-set exceeds $O(1/\epsilon)$ .
 We start by assuming that the vertex-set is of size $\omega(1/\epsilon)$ (and refer to the complementary case at the end of the proof of Theorem 4.5).

-The tester for Connectivity in the standard bounded-degree graph model is based on the fact that graphs that have few connected components are close to being connected (see [13, Prop.
+The tester for Connectivity in the standard bounded-degree graph model is based on the fact that graphs that have few connected components are close to being connected (see [14, Prop.
 9.7]).
 Hence, if a graph is far from being connected, then it must have many small connected components.
 In the current setting numbers should be replaced by probability weights; that is, we shall show that if a graph is far from being connected, then the probability weight of its small connected components must be large, where the probability weight of a set of vertices is the sum of the probabilities assigned to the vertices in the set.

-Proposition 4.4 (distance from connectivity versus number of connected components): For a graph G = ([n], E) of maximum degree $d \ge 2$ , let S denote the set of vertices of G that reside in connected components of size at most k.
-Then, $\delta{\mathcal{D}}(G) \le 2 \cdot \Pr{v \leftarrow \mathcal{D}}[v \in S] + O(1/k)$ .
+Proposition 4.4 (distance from connectivity versus number of connected components): For a degree bound $d \geq 2$ , let $\Pi$ denote the set of connected graphs of maximum degree d.
+For any $k \in \mathbb{N}$ , let G be a graph of maximum degree d and S denote the set of vertices of G that reside in connected components of size at most k.
+Then, $\delta^{\Pi}{\mathcal{D}}(G) \leq 2 \cdot \mathcal{D}(S) + O(1/k)$ , where $\mathcal{D}(S) = \Pr{v \leftarrow \mathcal{D}}[v \in S]$ .

-Proof: Ignoring (for a moment) the fact that we should maintain the degree bound, the basic idea is to connect the m connected components by m-1 edges.
+Proof: Suppose that G has m > 1 connected components and more than k vertices.
+Ignoring (for a moment) the fact that we should maintain the degree bound, the basic idea is to connect the m connected components by m-1 edges.
 If all connected components are large (i.e., larger than k), then we can pick the lightest vertices in each of them to serve as the "connection ports" (so that the cost of these modifications is at most O(1/k)).
 As for the small connected components, we bound the cost of modifying their incidences by their total weight.
-The degree bound can be maintained by observing that the problematic case is when all relatively light vertices in a connected compenent have degree d, but in this case we omit two of these edges and obtain a situation that allows the foregoing process.
+The degree bound can be maintained by observing that the problematic case is when all relatively light vertices in a connected component have degree d, but in this case we omit two of these edges and obtain a situation that allows the foregoing process.
 Details follow.

 We say that a small connected component is unsaturated if it contains at least two vertices of degree at most d-1 (or a vertex of degree at most d-2).
 Note that connected components of size at most d are unsaturated.
 Furthermore, any other (small) connected component can be made unsaturated by omitting an edge that does not disconnect it (i.e., an edge that does not reside on a fixed spanning tree).
-The cost of this omission is at most the weight of the connected component.
+The cost of this omission is at most the weight of the connected component, and so we make all small component unsaturated at a cost of $\mathcal{D}(S)$ .